Skip to content

 The dashboard only shows open positions.
 Here are the five fully closed AI Power Picks I tracked from entry to exit — the only ones I can verify with complete records:

 Three winners, two losers.
 Winners averaged +66.75%.
 Losers averaged -7.91%.
-The math works in your favor when the stop-loss does its job — gains run, losses get capped.
+The stock performance on the closed picks shows the stop-loss math clearly — gains run, losses get capped.

 This is the most underrated part of the entire service.
 No other review covers it properly.